 - Publish an XML sitemap

-We’re always happy to help churches with SEO as it’s a true passion and specialty of our organization, so feel free to contact us if you have any questions whatsoever.
+We’re always happy to help church SEO as it’s a true passion and specialty of our organization, so feel free to contact us if you have any questions whatsoever.